Pewter Graphics, Inc. by Maurice Milleur

 Maurice Milleur, Pewter Graphics Inc., has since earned a life member in the renowned Craftsmen’s Guild of Mississippi, has provided works for the Governor’s of Mississippi and Louisiana, has had his work in the Smithsonian Museum gift shop, and created the Nation’s Inaugural Luncheon Gift for the guests at the President’s January 20, 2005 Inauguration at the U.S. Capitol.

 The handcrafted pewter designs of Maurice Milleur, Pewter Graphics Inc, are an enduring value in easy care, highly polished, lead-free pewter.
 Maurice meticulously sculpts the design in wax from which he makes a bronze model through lost wax casting.
 The raw bronze is intricately tooled and polished to maintain the design detail of the wax.
 The bronze is used to make a limited production mold for the pewter hand castings and the designs are signed.
 The pewter is hand cleaned, polished, and assembled in his studio.

-Maurice Milleur resides on the Mississippi Coast and in New Orleans, Louisiana but is orginally from Spa, Belgium from which his European background distinctively mixes with Southern traditions, the Coast, and Nature, the predominant subjects of his design collections.
+Maurice Milleur resides on the Mississippi Coast and in Portland, Oregon but is originally from Spa, Belgium from which his European background distinctively mixes with Southern traditions, the Coast, and Nature, the predominant subjects of his design collections.
 His works include pewter jewelry, and pewter accented tabletop and glassware, home décor, and desk accessories.

 The major themes of his work include Fleur de Lis, Mardi Gras, Coastal, Equestrian, and Botanical.